Kassel Weihnachtsmarkt: A Fairy Tale German Christmas Market

 Visiting a Christmas Market has been on my bucket list for years now.
 Although there are some scattered throughout Canada, Europe is truly the place to experience one.
-While in Germany last year, I visited between Christmas in New Years.
+During my visit to Germany in 2016, I visited between Christmas in New Years.
 I thought I had missed this bundle of holiday cheer by mere days, but you could imagine how ecstatic I was to find out that there’s one German Christmas Market that runs past December 25th.
 Once I discovered the Kassel Weihnachtsmarkt… there was no way I was going to miss it!

 Why Visit the Kassel Weihnachtsmarkt?

 Kassel is the capital of Germany’s Fairytale Route, a 600km long trail that runs from Bremen to Hanau.
 Along this route you’ll find stops focused on Jacob and Wilhelm Grimm, the two brothers who brought you the Brothers Grimm fairytales.
 As a tribute, the Kassel Christmas Market selects one of the tales as the market’s theme each year.
 While the fairy tale aspect started in 1975, the Kassel Weihnachtsmarkt is over 200 years old with the first occurring in 1767!

 When I attended in 2016, the theme was Little Snow White which as you can guess, is the tale of Snow White and the Seven Dwarfs.
 Throughout the stalls of Königsplatz and Friedrichsplatz you’d find odes to the story, along with the world’s tallest fairy tale pyramid!
 What’s the theme for this year?
 You’ll have to visit their web page to find out!
 (Be warned though, the site is in German.
 Google will translate the page for you)